JoshLorDeveloper/transactive-control-social-game/README.md

 ## Usage
 1. Run `./run.sh` from the root of the repo.
 This will put you in a shell in the docker container with the `rl_algos/logs` directory mounted
 2. Run `python3 ExperimentRunner.py sac test_experiment` in the docker container to start an experiment with the name `test_experiment`
-3. Run `tensorboard --logdir rl_algos/logs` from outside the docker container to view the logs
+3. Run `tensorboard --logdir logs --host localhost --port 8088` from outside the docker container to view the logs

 ### Issues
 If you're having trouble running docker or the `ExperimentRunner.py` file.
 Please try running `python ExperimentRunner.py` and debug from there.